-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Emergency care is only covered within the U.S. and its territories.

-You pay a \$75 copay per visit for all Medicare-covered emergency care services received during the visit.
+You pay a \$120 copay per visit for all Medicare-covered emergency care services received during the visit.